Northern Arizona Lumberjacks cross country: Rivals

-When Michael Smith became head coach in 2016 NAU turned into a national cross country powerhouse, developing a rivalry with the other nationally ranked leader, the BYU Cougars.
-NAU defeated the BYU in the 2018 Championship while next year BYU defeated NAU in the 2019 Championship.
+When Mike Smith became head coach in 2016, NAU became a national cross country powerhouse, developing a rivalry with the other nationally ranked leader, the BYU Cougars.
+NAU defeated BYU in the 2018 Championship, and the following year BYU defeated NAU in the 2019 Championship.
 The rivalry has been considered as "the best in a long time" and "the greatest in NCAA cross country history."

 Media

-The team was exclusively featured in the FloTrack documentary The Program: Northern Arizona that followed them in their championship 2016 season.
-The team was again featured in the five-part docuseries NAU: Running With The Boys that followed them throughout their 2019 season.
+The team was exclusively featured in the FloTrack documentary The Program: Northern Arizona, which followed them in their championship 2016 season.
+The team was featured in the five-part docuseries NAU: Running With The Boys, which followed them throughout their 2019 season.

+In 2023, former NAU runner Matt Baxter published Running Up the Mountain.
+The book chronicles the start of the Lumberjacks men's cross country dynasty as well as the team's connection to the Flagstaff community.